Inference From Random Restarts: Inference

-This result formalizes the intuition that observing repeated convergence to the same RTS increases our belief that its basin of attraction is large.
+This result formalizes the intuition that observing repeated convergence to the same RTO increases our belief that its basin of attraction is large.
 The exponential concentration rate shows that this increase in belief is quite rapid, hence hundreds of repeated runs can provide strong evidence for a dominant basin of attraction.

 Though this result is derived under a Beta prior, we generalize this to a wide class of priors.
-Essentially, we need to impose some regularity conditions on the prior density near 1, ensuring that the prior does not vanish too quickly as we approach 1.
-We start by the following bound:
+Essentially, we need to impose some regularity conditions on the prior near 1, ensuring that the prior does not vanish as we approach 1.
+This yields the following generalization of the exponential concentration result: \begin{restatable}{proposition}{propEtaBound} If $1 \in \operatorname{supp}(\Pi)$, then for any $0 < \varepsilon < 1$, $\Pi(A_\varepsilon \mid H_n(\vx^*))$ converges to 0 exponentially fast in $n$.
+In particular, there exists some $0 < \eta < \varepsilon$ such that